Q&A Live on

 February 29 @ 6:30 pm - 7:30 pm

 Beyond the Lotus: Flora in the Arts of India Throughout India the language of foliage is profound.
 Learn the secrets of this scented language as rendered in the visual arts through a discussion with Katherine Anne Paul, PhD, The Virginia and William M. Spencer III Curator of Asian Art at the Birmingham Museum of Art, […]

 August 25 @ 10:30 am - 12:00 pm | Virtual

+https://vimeo.com/449354337 Join us virtually on our website for our first conversation of the series with Sara Armstrong.
 Sara Garden Armstrong, a visual artist and founder of Ground Floor Contemporary, a cooperative art gallery in Birmingham, leads a talk on creating and cultivating space for art making and dialogue for the visual arts in Birmingham.
 She […]

 February 4 @ 6:00 pm - 8:30 pm